3dreamengine/3DreamEngine/docu/shaders.md

 	return 0
 end

-function sh:initObject(dream, obj)
+function sh:initMesh(dream, mesh)
-	if obj.mesh then
+	if mesh:getMesh("mesh") then
-		--any additional initializion you may need, called once after load and for each shader assignment on an object end end
+		--any additional initializion you may need
+		--initMesh is called after load and after a shader change end end

 function sh:buildDefines(dream, mat)
 	return [[
-		// any additional externs, attributes or defines you need
+		// any additional externs, attributes, defines or functions you need
-		// use isdefine PIXEL/VERTEX if necessary
+		// use ifdef PIXEL/VERTEX if necessary

-		// the world shader has to implemented, called for each light vec3 getLight(vec3 lightColor, vec3 viewVec, vec3 lightVec, vec3 normal, vec3 fragmentNormal, vec3 albedo, float roughness, float metallic)
+		// the world shader has to implemented vec3 getLight(vec3 lightColor, vec3 viewVec, vec3 lightVec, vec3 normal, vec3 fragmentNormal, vec3 albedo, float roughness, float metallic)
+		// which is called for each light source
 	]]
 end